zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/get-and-scalar-query.md

 # Query

-In addition to ANN searches, Milvus also supports metadata filtering through queries.
+In addition to ANN searches, Zilliz Cloud also supports metadata filtering through queries.
 This page introduces how to use Query, Get, and QueryIterators to perform metadata filtering.

 ## Overview{#overview}

 A Collection can store various types of scalar fields.
-You can have Milvus filter Entities based on one or more scalar fields.
-Milvus offers three types of queries: Query, Get, and QueryIterator.
+You can have Zilliz Cloud filter Entities based on one or more scalar fields.
+Zilliz Cloud offers three types of queries: Query, Get, and QueryIterator.
 The table below compares these three query types.

 <table>
    <tr>